anoma/namada/documentation/specs/src/economics/fee-system.md

 1. The tx encodes a `Transfer`
 2. The `shielded` field must be set to `Some`
-3. The `source` address must be the masp
-4. The `target` address matches that of the wrapper signer
+3. The `source` address must be the masp4.
+The `target` address matches that of the wrapper signer
-5. The `token` match the one specified in the `Fee` struct
+4. The `token` match the one specified in the `Fee` struct
-6. The `amount`, added to the already available unshielded balance for that token, is just enough to cover the fees, i.e. the value given by
+5. The `amount`, added to the already available unshielded balance for that token, is just enough to cover the fees, i.e. the value given by
    $Fee.amount * GasLimit$ (to prevent leveraging this transfer for other purposes)

 The spending key associated with this operation could be relative to any address as long as the signature of the transfer itself is valid.

 If checks 1 to 5 fail, the transaction can be safely discarded, while if the check fails at point 6 the transaction could be kept in mempool for future